 - Preheat the oven to 350°F (180°C).

-- Place pieces of aluminum foil (larger than the molds) over each tartlet and press down with ceramic pie weights or dry ingredients like chickpeas, rice or flour.
-Blind bake the crusts for 10-12 minutes, remove the weight, and continue baking for about 10 more minutes, until dry and fully baked.
+- Place pieces of aluminum foil (larger than the molds) over each tartlet and press down with ceramic pie weights or dry ingredients that don't burn, like chickpeas, rice or flour.
+Blind bake the crusts for 10-12 minutes, remove the weight, and continue baking for another 10 minutes or until dry and fully baked.

 - Let them cool completely on a wire rack before removing and assembling.